 Situated in N R Colony, Basavanagudi in Bangalore, Bugle Rock Park is famous for the central rock formed through geological changes over the years.
 Besides scientists and regular geologists, the park experiences a regular influx of tourists.
 There is also a watchtower that offer a bird's eye view of the city.

-Located in Marathahalli in Bangalore, Chinnapanahalli Lake Park is based around the Chinnapanahalli Lake with well paved walkways and ample plants and trees.
+Located in Marathahalli in Bangalore, Chinnapanahalli Lake park in Bangalore is based around the Chinnapanahalli Lake with well paved walkways and ample plants and trees.
 There is also a kid's play area with umpteen swings which is packed in the evenings.

 Jayamahal Park is situated in Jayamahal Extension, Bangalore.
 With a plethora of swings, well-paved pathways, fountains, sculptures, sturdy benches and a lot of plants and trees, this park in Bangalore is a common favourite among the adults and kids alike.